-For those clients who have realised a chargeable event gain on an insurance bond in this tax year, then a personal pension contribution will have the effect of extending the basic rate band by the gross contribution.
-A contribution made in this same tax year could prevent a top sliced gain from breaching the higher or additional rate threshold.
+For those clients who have realised a chargeable event gain on an insurance bond in this tax year, then a relief at source personal pension contribution will have the effect of extending the basic rate band by the gross contribution.
+A relief at source contribution made in this same tax year could prevent a top sliced gain from breaching the higher or additional rate threshold.

 What is meant by the term bed & breakfasting in the context of tax planning?

 The term bed and breakfasting is used generally to cover arrangements in which a person sells shares or units only to buy back those of the same class a short time later.
 The purpose is to create a disposal for capital gains tax purposes but to regain ownership.
 This may be to realise a loss, which can then be set off against other gains or establish a higher base cost for the asset.
 TCGA 1992 S105(1) however provides that a disposal must be identified with the acquisition of share/units of the same class within 30 days.
 This has the effect of reducing or eliminating the gain or loss which would have arisen if the disposal had been identified with shares already held.